lyosha777/CompSec77/README.md

 - Rate limiting violations
 - Invalid input validation

-## Multilingual Support
-The application supports multiple languages through the translations.js file:
-- English (default)
-- Kurdish
-- Armenian
-- German

 ## Testing
 To run tests:
 ```bash
 npm test
 ```

-## License
-This project is licensed under the ISC License - see the LICENSE file for details.

-## Support
-For support, please create an issue in the repository or contact the development team.

 ## Authors
 - Group 77 - Kurdish Armenian German Embassy Project Team